raynaluzier/artifactory-go-sdk/README.md

 Then use `os.Getenv` to set `util.ServerApi`, `util.Token`, `util.Logging`, and `util.OutputDir` respectively.

+## Housekeeping
+- It's important to note that Artifactory property key/values, artifact URIs, download URIs, Artifactory paths (/repo/folder/...), and file names are CASE SENSITIVE.
+There are a few exceptions, however, it's best to assume case sensitivity for successful outcomes.
+This is a behavior of the Artifactory API and not something we can control.

 ## About
 This SDK is broken into several packages: `common`, `operations`, `search`, `tasks`, and `util` based on the underlying behavior of the functions.
 Some functions are specifically related to certain behaviors so they have been grouped together into packages as described below.